 Montgomery Planning continues to review streets to identify those named after Confederates or those who do not otherwise reflect Montgomery County's values.
-The Plan recommends supporting the City of Takoma Park in any of its future efforts to determine the origins of local street names.
+The Plan recommends supporting the City of Takoma Park's Commemoration Commission's proposal and any future efforts to determine the origins of local street names.